-Unlike non-synonymous mutations, synonymous mutations do not change a sequence of amino acids, although they occur, by definition, only in sequences that encode amino acids.
-There are synonymous mutations because many amino acids are encoded by multiple codons.
+Unlike non-synonymous mutations, synonymous mutations do not change a sequence of amino acids, although they occur, by definition, only in lines that encode amino acids.
+There are synonymous mutations because multiple codons encode many amino acids.

-Base pairs can also have various regulatory properties if they are found in introns, intergenic regions or even within the gene coding sequence.
-For some historical reasons, all these groups are often subsumed with synonymous mutations under the label of “silent”.
+Base pairs can also have various regulatory properties found in introns, intergenic regions, or even within the gene coding sequence.
+For some historical reasons, all these groups are often subsumed with synonymous mutations under the label of “silent.”

-Depending on their function, such silent mutations can be from truly silent to extraordinarily important, which implies that the working sequences are kept constant by the purifying selection.
+Depending on their function, such silent mutations can be from truly silent to extraordinarily important, implying that the purifying selection keeps the working sequences constant.

 This is the most likely explanation for the existence of ultra-conserved non-coding elements that have survived for more than 100 million years without substantial changes, as found by comparing the genomes of several vertebrates.